almarsk/convform/README.md

 Make semi-rule-based hybrid chatbots.
 Convform is an a conversation design interface for creating rule-based chatbots optionally AI powered chatbots.

+Check out [wiki](https://github.com/almarsk/convform/wiki) to learn how to create, test, run and maintain chatbots.

 It contains:

 A Python Flask backend with a database and all the logic for developing a hybrid semi-rule-based chatbot.